Diversity in Sydney

 Gender and Gender Identity

 Legally, women enjoy equal rights in Australia and are protected from discrimination in public life.
-However, as in many parts of the world, women do most of the housework and childcare, with working women subject to a ‘second shift’ at home.
+However, women still do most of the housework and childcare, with working women subject to a ‘second shift’ at home.
 In addition, although many women work outside the home, few have high-level corporate or political positions.
 In recent years, gender equality has been improving markedly; as of 2021, though women are still a minority of political leaders, 37.4% of federal parliament members are women.
 In Sydney, as in many other major cities worldwide, catcalling and low-level street harassment are not uncommon.

 X Gender Marker

-Australia is a country that recognizes and supports the rights of non-binary and X gender marker individuals.
+Australia recognizes and supports the rights of gender non-binary and X gender marker individuals.
 In 2013, the Australian government introduced a third gender option for passports, allowing individuals who do not identify as exclusively male or female to have legal documentation that reflects their gender identity.
 This makes Australia one of the most progressive countries in the world when it comes to recognizing non-binary and X gender marker identities.

 For non-binary and X gender marker individuals living in or traveling to Sydney, it is important to be aware of their legal rights and protections.
 In addition to having the option to choose X on their passports, non-binary and X gender marker individuals are also protected under federal and state anti-discrimination laws.
 These laws prohibit discrimination based on gender identity in areas such as employment, education, and public accommodations.